 The dimensional size discrepancy between motorcycles and cars means that a motorcycle and it’s rider could become pinned underneath the car, or between a car and another object such as a tree or building.
 This can cause permanent damage to the motorcyclist’s body.

 A car driver is protected by the frame of the car around them, while the motorcycle rider has no such protection.
 This exposes the motorcycle rider to direct contact with the car, and to being hit by flying objects.

 Seatbelts are a safety device employed by car drivers and passengers, and they have proven to be extremely effective in keeping people from flying about during a collision.
 Motorcycle riders have no such harness, nor would they want one, because studies have shown that when a rider stays with the motorcycle in a collision it is even more dangerous than being thrown away from it.
 Also, head injuries are very common in these accidents, as motorcyclists are not required to wear protective head gear or helmets in Pennsylvania.

 Motorcycle riders don’t have a problem seeing cars, but cars do have problems seeing motorcycles.
 Blind spots present in every cars’ sight lines, present angles where objects will be hidden from view.
 Even other cars fall into these blind spots, so we can be sure that much smaller motorcycles will be obscured in this way as well.

 If you have been hit by a car, or a car made a maneuver to cause you to hit it while riding your motorcycle in Pennsylvania, call leading Philadelphia injury lawyer Jeffrey Harlan Penneys at 1-800-465-8795 (1-800-injury-law) for expert counsel and rapid, professional motorcycle accident settlements.
 Don’t wait long after a car motorcycle accident to get the help you need and deserve.

-Read some Pennsylvania motorcycle accident attorney faqs to learn more
+Additional Pennsylvania motorcycle accident attorney information for you to learn more.